 - Have a corresponding author whose email address (on their ScholarOne account and the to-be-published article) is issued by a participating institution

 The Geological Society’s Lyell Collection ‘Read & Publish’ Agreement allows immediate open access publishing of the Version of Record for articles in the 9 hybrid journals and book series in the collection.
-Open access publishing is unlimited for corresponding authors at the University of Edinburgh, on all article types under CC-BY licence terms for 1 year.
+Open access publishing is unlimited for corresponding authors at the University of Edinburgh, on all article types under CC-BY licence terms until December 2023.
 Corresponding authors must use their institutional email address in order to be identified as eligible.
 The titles included in the agreement are:

-- Quarterly Journal of Engineering Geology & Hydrogeology, http://qjegh.lyellcollection.org
+- Quarterly Journal of Engineering Geology & Hydrogeology

 Affiliated corresponding authors from the University of Edinburgh can publish open access with the Microbiology Scoiety for no extra cost.
 Corresponding authors from the University of Edinburgh will be identified using their email domains.
 Where a corresponding author’s email domain matches that provided for a Publish and Read institution, we will ask the author to sign our standard CC-BY Creative Commons licence and will publish their article OA without further charge, and without embargo.
 Authors retain the right to opt out of publishing their articles as OA.
 Please visit the Microbiology Society web pages for more information on how to take advantage of the agreement:

-The Libary has signed up to a three year agreement with Oxford University Press which runs from 1 January 2021 until 31 December 2023.
-In the first year of the agreement, open access publishing will be uncapped.
-More information is available here and below is the downloadable OUP Open Access Account User Guide.
+The Library has signed up to a three year agreement with Oxford University Press which runs from 1 January 2021 until 31 December 2023.
+The agreement allows unlimited open access publishing for corresponding authors from University of Edinburgh.

-The Portland Press unlimited read and publish pilot allows full access to and unlimited open access publishing in the following titles:
+The Portland Press unlimited read and publish has been renewed until 31 December 2023 and allows full access to and unlimited open access publishing in the following titles: